AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Empirical Research Design

 The March~5,~2026 labour-market report generates a different configuration.
 Vendor returns are close to zero on average, while financial users are more negative.
 This pattern is consistent with a shift from a \emph{capability narrative} to an \emph{organizational adjustment narrative}: once the discussion turns from what the tools can theoretically do to how exposure may materialize in labour and workflow terms, firms that must actually reorganize around legacy technology may bear more of the near-term adjustment concern.

 Table~\ref{tab:mini_case_regression} sharpens this interpretation.
-In the February~24 cross section, the coefficient on the legacy-service vendor indicator is $-0.0262$ with a $t$-statistic of approximately $-1.95$, suggesting economically meaningful underperformance for firms whose business models are more exposed to legacy maintenance and modernization revenues.
+In the February~24 cross section, the coefficient on the legacy-service vendor indicator is $-0.0262$ with a standard error of $0.0134$ and a $t$-statistic of approximately $-1.95$, suggesting economically meaningful underperformance for firms whose business models are more exposed to legacy maintenance and modernization revenues.
 By contrast, the filing-based exposure score is negative but not precisely estimated in this small sample, while the generic financial-sector dummy is close to zero.
-The empirical implication is important: the market does not appear to price \emph{all} legacy exposure in the same way.
-What matters is not simply whether a firm mentions legacy technology, but whether its revenue model is expected to lose or gain from agentic modernization.
+The empirical implication is narrower than a full test of the AFMM: the market does not appear to price \emph{all} legacy exposure in the same way.
+What matters in this exploratory application is not simply whether a firm mentions legacy technology, but whether its revenue model is expected to lose or gain from agentic modernization.

+Table~\ref{tab:mini_case_robustness} adds a minimal robustness check by showing how subgroup means vary across alternative event windows for the February~24 market-validation event.
+The broad ordering is stable: legacy-service vendors remain the most negatively repriced subgroup, legacy-heavy financial users are less negative, and the control portfolio stays close to zero by construction.
+This is still a narrow robustness exercise, not a substitute for a larger multi-event design, but it helps show that the central pattern is not an artifact of a single event-window choice.

-Taken together, these findings are consistent with the core claim of the AFMM.
+Taken together, these findings are consistent with one observable implication of the AFMM rather than with a full empirical confirmation of the framework.
 Capability disclosures about agentic AI appear to trigger market-wide attention, but price effects are heterogeneous and tied to the expected distribution of rents across exposed actors.
-In that sense, the application supports the broader thesis of the paper: the economic significance of agentic AI depends not only on abstract model capability, but on how specific architectures and workflows map into incumbent business models, modernization costs, and institutional dependencies.
+In that sense, the application is best read as an exploratory empirical illustration of the broader thesis of the paper: the economic significance of agentic AI depends not only on abstract model capability, but on how specific architectures and decision pipelines map into incumbent business models, modernization costs, and institutional dependencies.